bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

 ```
-In the example above, assume the variable 'my_dc' gets choosen by the user from a list, where the options are DC1 and DC2 because they just know what Datacenter they want to deploy in.
-When they choose D1, we will set a fact that does a lookup of DC1-->virtualization-manager-1.example.com, which will then get used in our playbook to create the VM.
+In the example above, assume the variable 'my_dc' gets chosen by the user from a list, where the options are DC1 and DC2 because they just know what Datacenter they want to deploy in.
+When they choose DC1, we will set a fact that does a lookup of DC1-->virtualization-manager-1.example.com, which will then get used in our playbook to create the VM.

 **Please note that `requested_dc` is listed in the vars section above, but in the real scenario the var will be populated by the survey**

 This is a single example, however this can be done for each of the situations where we need to get information from a customer/user but they might not know the exact resource name.

-## What about IP addresses?
+## What About IP Addresses?
 Hopefully your organization uses some sort of IPAM that is programmable via an API (or better yet Ansible module).
 In most cases this is typically something like InfoBlox or netbox.
-In the instance of InfoBlox we would use the `nios_next_ip` module to retrieve the IP address and set it as a fact to later be used in the foreman_host module.
+In the instance of InfoBlox we would use the `nios_next_ip` module to retrieve the IP address and set it as a fact to later be used in the host module.

 In our example we will use netbox: